Quantum mind

-The quantum mind or quantum consciousness is a group of hypotheses proposing that classical mechanics alone cannot explain consciousness, positing instead that quantum-mechanical phenomena, such as entanglement and superposition, may play an important part in the brain's function and could explain critical aspects of consciousness.
-These scientific hypotheses are as yet untested, and can overlap with quantum mysticism.
+The quantum mind or quantum consciousness is a group of hypotheses proposing that local physical laws and interactions from classical mechanics or connections between neurons alone cannot explain consciousness.
+These hypotheses posit instead that quantum-mechanical phenomena, such as entanglement and superposition that cause nonlocalized quantum effects, interacting in smaller features of the brain than cells, may play an important part in the brain's function and could explain critical aspects of consciousness.
+These scientific hypotheses are as yet unvalidated, and they can overlap with quantum mysticism.

 History

 Eugene Wigner developed the idea that quantum mechanics has something to do with the workings of the mind.
 He proposed that the wave function collapses due to its interaction with consciousness.
 Freeman Dyson argued that "mind, as manifested by the capacity to make choices, is to some extent inherent in every electron".

 Other contemporary physicists and philosophers considered these arguments unconvincing.
 Victor Stenger characterized quantum consciousness as a "myth" having "no scientific basis" that "should take its place along with gods, unicorns and dragons".

 David Chalmers argues against quantum consciousness.
 He instead discusses how quantum mechanics may relate to dualistic consciousness.
 Chalmers is skeptical that any new physics can resolve the hard problem of consciousness.
 He argues that quantum theories of consciousness suffer from the same weakness as more conventional theories.
-Just as he argues that there is no particular reason why particular macroscopic physical features in the brain should give rise to consciousness, he also thinks that there is no particular reason why a particular quantum feature, such as the EM field in the brain, should give rise to consciousness either.
+Just as he argues that there is no particular reason why specific macroscopic physical features in the brain should give rise to consciousness, he also thinks that there is no specific reason why a particular quantum feature, such as the EM field in the brain, should give rise to consciousness either.